 A 55-year-old woman is dead after a Queens bus struck her Thursday evening, according to police.
 Around 7:30 p.m., a QM3 bus was traveling westbound on 73rd Avenue, making a left hand turn to travel southbound on Springfield Boulevard when, with the rear portion of the bus, it struck the victim.
 She was taken to […]

-Charges are expected in the death of a Baruch College student from Queens who was killed in a fraternity hazing ritual, according to published reports.
+More than three dozen people have been charged in connection to the death of Baruch College student Chun “Michael” Deng from Queens who was killed in a fraternity hazing ritual in 2013, according to published reports.